UM and Missoula Facts

 UM is one of the nation's top 100 Universities based on research, service and social mobility, according to Washington Monthly magazine, a nonprofit publication.

-UM has produced more Rhodes Scholars than any university in Rocky Mountain West.
+UM has produced more Rhodes Scholars than any other university in Rocky Mountain West.

 UM leads the nation in producing Udall Scholars, which are selected on the basis of commitment to careers in the environment, health care or tribal public policy, as well as their leadership potential and academic achievement.